Teck-Meng/SC2002-NTU-Project-/filehandler/README.md

-This package will contain read and write methods to file.
-The file will be used to simulate memory and will also be used for report generation All methods here are fully tested and ready to go.
-# This package contains the database of users and the password manager
+# This package contains the database of users and the password manager, it also contains read and write methods to file

 Database Class - Contain 2 ArrayList that contains list of user IDs and their corresponding password
                  Allows the main program to add users from external list of users